1st Rank Raju (2015 film)

-1st Rank Raju is a 2015 Indian Kannada comedy drama film written and directed by Naresh Kumar HN in his debut, and produced by V. K. Manjunath.
+1st Rank Raju is a 2015 Indian Kannada-language comedy drama film written and directed by Naresh Kumar HN in his debut, and produced by V. K. Manjunath.
 It features Gurunandan and Apoorva Gowda in the lead roles.
 The rest of the cast includes Tanishka Kapoor, Sadhu Kokila, Ananth Nag, Achyut Rao, Manadeep Rai, Giri Mahesh and Master Chinmai.
 The film's music director Kiran Ravindranath.The director remade the film in Telugu in 2019 with the same title.
+The film was declared a success at box-office.

 Synopsis

 Film explores the importance of the academic qualification in life.
 The story line conveys the message to parents who consider only academic achievements results in successful life.
 It was the most talked movie in 2015, commercially too, the movie tasted tremendous success.